watersalesman/aura-botnet/README.md

 TODO
 ---
-* Add support for communication via JSON
+* Support various shells to execute command in
 * Use JSON support to send file dependencies for commands
-* Support various shells to execute command in
 * Add significantly more unit tests

-<h2>This repo is for testing purposes only.
-This is not meant to be
+<h2>This repo is for testing/demonstration purposes only.
+This is not meant to
-implemented in any real world applications except for demonstrations.</h2>
+be implemented in any real world applications except for testing on authorized machines.</h2>